puppetlabs/puppetlabs-apache/README.md

 ##### `ssl_ca`

-Specifies the SSL certificate authority.
+Specifies the SSL certificate authority to be used to verify client certificates used for authentication.
+You must also set `ssl_verify_client` to use this.

 Default: `undef`.